 ROR started with seed data from Digital Science’s GRID database and began assigning ROR IDs to 91,000+ organizations.
 ROR updates its records when GRID releases a new database update.
 Ultimately the two registries will diverge.
 ROR records map to GRID IDs (along with other identifiers) and vice-versa.

 ROR records include basic metadata about an organization (including name, alternate names, and location).
-Additional metadata will be added in the coming months.
+Additional metadata will be added in the future.
 ROR can support multiple languages and character sets (here is an example: https://ror.org/01k4yrm29).

 All ROR IDs and metadata are provided under the Creative Commons CC0 1.0 Universal Public Domain Dedication.

 ROR’s core components consist of the following:

 - Expressed as a URL that resolves to the organization’s record

 - Unique and opaque character string: leading 0 followed by 6 characters and a 2-digit checksum

 - Crosswalks with other identifiers for the organization (GRID, ISNI, Crossref Funder Registry, Wikidata)